-- Evaluated the Group's accounting policy to recognise capitalised exploration costs using the prescribed accounting policy disclosure; - Obtaining a copy of the Director's assessment of the \$15,295,761 carrying value of total deferred exploration and evaluation expenditure with a review of the assertions made in the assessment undertaken. - Discussing with Directors the existence of any potential impairment indicators, including if: - the period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; - substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - iii. exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; - iv. significant changes with an adverse effect on the entity have taken place during the period, or will take place in the near future, in the technological, market, economic or legal environment in which the entity operates or in the market to which an asset is dedicated; - v. the carrying amount of the net assets of the entity is more than its market capitalisation; and - vi. evidence is available of obsolescence or physical damage of an asset.
+- Evaluated the Group's accounting policy to recognise capitalised exploration costs using the prescribed accounting policy disclosure; - Obtaining a copy of the Director's assessment of the \$17,325,628 carrying value of total deferred exploration and evaluation expenditure with a review of the assertions made in the assessment undertaken. - Discussing with Directors the existence of any potential impairment indicators, including if: - the period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; - substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - iii. exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; - iv. significant changes with an adverse effect on the entity have taken place during the period, or will take place in the near future, in the technological, market, economic or legal environment in which the entity operates or in the market to which an asset is dedicated; - v. evidence is available of obsolescence or physical damage of an asset.